 Large or “Pluggy” Grafts

 It is unfortunate that in the United States, hair restoration got off to a start in the wrong direction.
 In this country, the use of large 4mm grafts began in the late 1950s.
-In Japan, a more delicate procedure, using 1- to 3-hair micrografts, had been performed since the early 1940s.
+In Japan, a more delicate procedure, using 1- to 3-hair micrografts, had been performed since the early 1940s. ((Stough DB.
+The origins of single-hair grafting.
+In: Stough DB, Haber RS.
+Hair Replacement: Surgical and Medical.
+St. Louis: Mosby-Year Book, Inc., 1996:187.))
 If the West had been aware of this technology sooner, countless patients could have been spared cosmetically disfiguring surgery.
-It took American physicians until the early 1980s to realize that using small mini- and micro-grafts would produce superior cosmetic results and another 10 years before their use became widespread.
+It took American physicians until the early 1980s to realize that using small mini- and micro-grafts would produce superior cosmetic results ((Marritt E. Single-hair transplantation for hairline refinement: a practical solution.
+J Derm Surg Oncol 1084; 10:962-966.)) and another 10 years before their use became widespread.

 There are multiple problems with transplanting larger grafts.
 When hair is distributed properly in a hair restoration procedure, the density should not exceed 50% of the patient’s original density.
 The reason for this is that the normal human scalp has at least a 100% visual redundancy.
-This means that the eye cannot perceive hair loss until it exceeds 50%.
+This means that the eye cannot perceive hair loss until it exceeds 50%. ((Marritt E. The death of the density debate.
+Dermatol Surg 1999; 25:654-660.))
 Due to this redundancy, there is no reason to restore more than 50% of the hair, especially in view of the fact that the balding individual has less total hair volume.
 The density of hair in plugs, however, actually exceeds the donor density due to elastic contraction of grafts, unless there is significant hair wastage from the grafting itself.

 The high density of large grafts produces a pattern of excessive hair within the grafts and empty spaces between them.
 In most patients who will have a significant amount of balding, there is not enough donor hair to both fill in the spaces between the plugs and cover the entire area that needs hair.
 As a result, the surgeon is left with the dilemma of choosing between a pluggy look scattered over a large area, or very high density in some areas with insufficient coverage in others – neither a desirable option for the patient